Kneeraja-2002/AtliQ-Mart---Supply-Chain-Analysis/README.md

 - Extracted and loaded CSV data into Power BI
 - Transformed data like Column splitting, Dividing columns, etc.
 - **Data Modeling**: Established relationships between fact and dimension tables using keys
-- **DAX Measures**: Created KPIs for On Time %, In Full %, OTIF %, VOFR %, LFR %, etc.
+- **DAX Measures**: Created KPIs for On Time %, In Full %, OTIF %, VOFR %, LIFR %, etc.
 - **Visualizations**:
   - Built dynamic visuals with slicers for city, customer, and product-level drilldowns
   - Used KPIs,Bookmarks, Selection Pane, Buttons, and Sparklines for advanced interactivity and clean navigation